Jack Gilbert: Career

 After college, Gilbert went to Paris and worked briefly at the Herald Tribune before moving to Italy.
 Gilbert spent two years there before moving to New York and then to San Francisco, where his life as a poet began.

 His work has been distinguished by simple lyricism and straightforward clarity of tone, as well as a resonating control over his emotions: “We look up at the stars and they are / not there.
 We see memory / of when they were, once upon a time. / And that too is more than enough.”
 His first book of poetry, Views of Jeopardy (1962), won the Yale Younger Poets Prize and was nominated for the Pulitzer Prize, and Gilbert was quickly recognized.

 He then retreated from his earlier activity in the San Francisco poetry scene, where he had participated in Jack Spicer's Poetry as Magic workshop, and, in 1964, moved to Europe.
 Living on a Guggenheim Fellowship, he was invited to tour 15 countries as a lecturer on American Literature for the U.S. State Department.
 He then lived briefly in England, Denmark, and Greece before returning to San Francisco in 1967.

 His books of poetry were few and far between; however he continuously maintained his writing and contributed to The American Poetry Review, Genesis West, The Quarterly, Poetry, Ironwood, The Kenyon Review, and The New Yorker.
 Gilbert was the 1999-2000 Grace Hazard Conkling writer-in-residence at Smith College.

-For several months in the Spring of 1964, He was Poet in Residence at Juniata College in Huntingdon, Pennsylvania.
+For several months in the Spring of 1964, He was a poet in Residence at Juniata College in Huntingdon, Pennsylvania.

 Gilbert was also a visiting professor and writer-in-residence at the University of Tennessee in 2004.
 Author Elizabeth Gilbert, who discovered Jack Gilbert when she succeeded him in the same writing chair, declared, "He became the poet laureate of my life."

 On April 15, 2013, it was announced that Gilbert's Collected Poems was a finalist for the 2013 Pulitzer Prize in Poetry.
 The Pulitzer jury's citation read:

 a half century of poems reflecting a creative author’s commitment to living fully and honestly and to producing straightforward work that illuminates everyday experience with startling clarity.